 But knowledge comes next in Peter’s list.
 Educating ourselves in Christian teaching by reading and studying the Bible, reading the works of and listening to sound Christian teachers etc., is essential to healthy Christian growth.
 It reinforces both our faith, by helping us understand things such as the evidence for Christianity and Jesus saving work on the cross better, and our morality, by helping us gain an ever greater understanding of what to avoid and what to do with our lives as God’s obedient children.

 As we grow in knowledge, especially of moral behaviour, putting Christianity into practice requires ever greater self-control, which is the next block in Peter’s pillar of Christian growth.
-Then comes patience, more fully translated patient endurance, which is self-control putting faith, morality and increasing knowledge into practice over the longer term.
+Then comes perseverance, alternatively translated patient endurance, which is self-control putting faith, morality and increasing knowledge into practice over the longer term.
 These blocks are central to developing Christian maturity, and a great challenge.
-Peter warns we will face those who, ‘uttering great swelling words of emptiness… entice’(2 Peter 2:18) and mockers, ‘saying, “Where is the promise of his coming?”’(2 Peter 3:4).
+Peter warns that we’ll face those who, ‘uttering great swelling words of emptiness… entice’(2 Peter 2:18) and mockers, ‘saying, “Where is the promise of His coming?”’(2 Peter 3:4).
 So he reminds us of God’s timing and patience and encourages us to cultivate ‘holy living and godliness, looking for and earnestly desiring the coming of the day of God’(2 Peter 3:11-12).